s3664099/island_of_secrets/readme.md

 - Enhanced store room descriptions to include a door to the east and a trapdoor.
 - Added detailed descriptions for special directions, improving clarity compared to earlier iterations where these were missing.

+**5 March 2025**
+- Completed v4 (as listed below).
+Redoing the program structure by having ChatGPT write and and provide recommendations for changing the code.

 ### Version 3 (v03)
 - **Status**: Completed testing and are able to complete Game without errors or changing any variables.
 - **Challenges**: